 - Another rash consisting of white spots inside the cheeks, may also develop.

 - Once the disease begins, no medication treats measles.
 However, your doctor may offer treatments to care for cough, eye symptoms, and fever.
 Aspirin products cannot be used as they can cause a life-threatening condition called Reye syndrome.

 - Some children develop secondary bacterial infections of the middle ear, sinuses, lung and neck lymph nodes.
 These can be treated with antibiotics.

 - Children who have measles appear quite ill and are miserable, but the illness usually gets better without lasting ill effects within 7-10 days after symptoms started.

 - You can prevent your child from getting measles by making sure they receive the recommended vaccinations.
-The measles vaccine is part of the MMR (measles-mumps-rubella) vaccine given at age 12-15 months and repeated at age 4-6 or 11-12 years.
+The measles vaccine is part of the MMR (measles-mumps-rubella) vaccine given at age 12-15 months and repeated at age 4-6 years.

 Rubella (German measles)

 Rubella is a much milder disease in children that's also caused by a virus (Rubivirus).
 Symptoms may begin 14-21 days after exposure to the virus.
 If contracted in the womb, rubella is a much more serious disease, causing deafness, heart abnormalities, eye problems, retardation, and other conditions in the newborn.